 Most leaflets start life as sheets of A4 paper.
 Folded in half it becomes A5 and folded in half again it becomes A6.
-A4 can also be easily folded into three.
+A4 can be easily folded into three.

 Why do you want to produce a leaflet?

-- To welcome newcomers
+- Welcoming newcomers

-- To raise awareness of a social problem
+- Raising awareness of a social problem

-- To raise money for a charitable project
+- Raising money for a charitable project

 Try to answer in one sentence why you are producing it.
 If you find you have too many reasons, you may need more than one leaflet.
 Focus your message.